Fremantle Australia: Grundy

-Grundy Television was founded by Reg Grundy.
+Grundy Television (founded as Reg Grundy Enperprizes) was founded by Reg Grundy.
 Its first production, Wheel of Fortune in 1959, was an original idea devised by Grundy for a radio game show, before he took the idea to Sydney television network TCN9 (now part of the Nine Network).
 The then 36-year-old worked both as both the show's producer and host.

 With the show becoming a success, Grundy realized that US network television could serve as a ready source of new quiz show ideas.
 He began visiting America to spot attractive formats for adapting and re-making back in Australia.
 It is often said that Reg Grundy was the world's first TV format producer, and the only 'format mogul' to have originated out of Australia.
 The formation of a licensing entity Reg Grundy Enterprises and Grundy International Distribution set the normal operating system for many production houses worldwide.

 Grundy grew to become the largest privately owned Australian producer and distributor of television programmes both domestically and internationally.
 Realising that in order for Grundy's to thrive, the company diversified from solely producing game shows to making serial drama, telemovies and children's fiction.

 Grundy's first success in the serial drama genre came during the 1970s with The Young Doctors (1976), The Restless Years (1977) and Prisoner, which grew into a worldwide cult hit from its launch in 1979.
 When it was sold to US broadcaster, KTLA, in August 1979, it was such a success, that Prisoner: Cell Block H (as it was known in the US and UK) was syndicated to over 30 local TV stations, and remained popular until around 1982.
 It began in the UK in 1984 and went on to become a cult hit there.

 With Grundy cementing its production dominance in Australia, a US Grundy office was set up in 1979 to sell programming to the American networks.
 One of the most successful format sales was Sale of the Century—originally a US format—that Reg had produced in Australia and then purchased the rights outright.

 As Grundy's grew and set up its presence around the world—particularly in Britain—the company was named Grundy Worldwide Limited, outside Australia and the Grundy Organisation locally.